nansencenter/DA-tutorials/README.md

 ### Instructions for working locally

-You can also run these notebooks on your own (Linux/Windows/Mac) computer.
+If you prefer, you can also run these notebooks on your own (Linux/Windows/Mac) computer.
 This is a bit snappier than running them online.

 1. **Prerequisite**: Python 3.9.